Stuck at home for the foreseeable future? We’ve compiled a few air quality tips to help you stay healthy and productive.

 There’s some truth behind the phrase “cabin fever.”
 In addition to making you stir-crazy, spending too much time inside a building with poor air quality can actually produce feelings of ill health, or “sick building syndrome.”
 These nonspecific symptoms are often associated with high levels of airborne particulate matter (PM2.5) and toxic chemicals (VOCs).

 Many common household activities contribute to indoor air pollution.
 For instance, cooking on a gas stove releases microscopic combustion particles (PM2.5) into your air, which can cause your indoor air quality to be worse than that of highly-trafficked cities.
-In addition, cleaning with high-chemical cleaning products can spike VOC levels in your home.
+In addition, the extra cleaning with high-chemical cleaning products to mitigate COVID-19 can spike VOC levels in your home.
 Along with increasing your risk of long-term health complications, inhaling high amounts of PM2.5 and VOCs can cause chronic respiratory irritation and leave you more vulnerable to an infection.

 Of course, that doesn’t mean you should avoid these activities.
 When it comes to your indoor air quality, simply being more mindful about your product choices and habits can make a big difference.